devnich/python-programming/README.md

     print(rand[0,0])
     ```

-3. Arrays are fast but inflexible - the entire array must be of a
+3. Arrays are fast but inflexible - the entire array must be of a single type.
-    single type.

 # A very brief introduction to Pandas

-1. Pandas is a library for working with spreadsheet-like data
+1. Pandas is a library for working with spreadsheet-like data ("DataFrames")
-    (\"DataFrames\")
 2. A DataFrame is a collection (dict) of Series columns
-3. Each Series is a 1-dimensional NumPy array with optional row labels
-    (dict-like, similar to R vectors)
+3. Each Series is a 1-dimensional NumPy array with optional row labels (dict-like, similar to R vectors)
-4. Therefore, each series inherits many of the abilities (linear
-    algebra) and limitations (single data type) of NumPy
+4. Therefore, each series inherits many of the abilities (linear algebra) and limitations (single data type) of NumPy

 # (Optional) Where are we?